Aveline-art/CivicTechJobs-Documentation-Test/docs/developer/design-system.md

 - quick customizations through React props
 - standardizations to our components for accessibility
 - reuse of the same component across multiple pages
-- updating designs by simply editting the base component
+- updating designs by simply editing the base component

 Because of these benefits, we use a component-first approach to developing web pages.
 Please componentize as much as possible and use them to build high-quality web pages!

 As a note, the DS is put together based on industry trends and practices.
-If you have ever explored Bootstrap, MUI, or Atlassian Design System, you will see many similiaries between their components and ours.
+If you have ever explored Bootstrap, MUI, or Atlassian Design System, you will see many similarities between their components and ours.

 ### Layout and Columns

-> "Using layout and column utilities automantically adds scalability to your pages."
+> "Using layout and column utilities automatically adds scalability to your pages."

 As with most design systems, we use a standard 12-column system to subdivide our layouts.
 Each column, without spacing, is worth *8.33% of its container's width\**.
 This means that columns are, by default, scalable.